 The Museum of Cycladic Art

-The Museum of Cycladic Art is one of the most important museums of Athens displaying artefacts from the Cycladic civilizations.
+The Museum of Cycladic Art is one of the most important museums of Athens displaying artifacts from the Cycladic civilizations.
 Your kids will love the large Cycladic statues and smaller figurines as well as the interactive exhibit about life in Ancient Greece.
-A film shows kids how the Athenians lived and gives them a real insight into ancient Greece.
+A film shows kids how the Athenians lived and give them a real insight into Ancient Greece.
 During the winter months, the museum organizes weekend activities for kids as young as 2 years old.
-If you are interested in visiting the Cycladic Art Museum, you could opt to include it in our One day in Central Athens with the Family.
-Just contact us for more details, we would be happy to book your visit to the Museum of Cycladic Art!

 Museum of Greek Folk Musical Instruments

 This small but interesting museum is located in a beautiful old mansion in Plaka next to the Roman Agora.
 The Museum of Greek Folk Musical Instruments displays nearly 1,200 unusual instruments.
 The museum is especially interesting for children because they can listen to the various instruments with headphones.
 The instruments are grouped by family (brass, strings, woodwind, percussion, keyboard).
 Your family will also learn more about Greek culture through its instruments such as the baglamas, a traditional Greek string instrument made of wood or tortoiseshell.

 The small innovative and interactive Hellenic Children’s Museum is located inside Plaka.
 It displays exhibits that help kids to experiment and understand the world around them.
 Kids will learn about the concept of geometry and in the playground are building materials to create different constructions.
 In the marketplace, they are taught about the concept of supply and demand, and in the kitchen, they experiment with food ingredients and recipes.
 While the programs are in Greek, they can also be conducted in English upon special request.
 The museum is closed in July and August.